 Cat’s experience as a performer has taken her to several different venues including Cambridge Arts Theatre, Questor’s Theatre Ealing Broadway, Reading Hexagon, Buxton Opera House, Devonshire Park Theatre Eastbourne, Cambridge Corn Exchange and the ADC theatre, Cambridge.
 Some of Cat’s roles include Mrs Lovett (Sweeney Todd), Eliza (My Fair Lady), Laurie (Oklahoma!), Yum Yum (The Mikado), Rose Maybud (Ruddigore), Grizabella (Cats), Mrs Phagan (Parade), Marmy (Little Women) and the title role in the new musical ‘Lily’.
 Cat also played the female role in a 3 handed sketch show The History of Britain which was performed at the Corpus Playroom in Cambridge before moving to Edinburgh as part of the 2010 Fringe Festival.

-In addition to performing and producing, Cat has also directed several productions including the musical ‘Dogfight’ at the ADC Theatre Cambridge, new play ‘Missed Connections’ in Cambridge and at the Edinburgh Festival Fringe, the musical ‘Company’ at the ADC Theatre Cambridge and the play ‘Blue Stockings’ at Corpus Playroom Cambridge.
+In addition to performing and producing, Cat has also directed several productions including the musical ‘Dogfight’ at the ADC Theatre Cambridge, new play ‘Missed Connections’ in Cambridge and at the Edinburgh Festival Fringe, the musical ‘Company’ at the ADC Theatre Cambridge, the musical ‘Merrily We Roll Along’ at the Robinson Theatre and the play ‘Blue Stockings’ at Corpus Playroom Cambridge.

 Cat has also been involved with numerous productions in a technical capacity and managed the marketing for several productions performed in and around Cambridge.